Skip to main content

 • want to stay away from work

-• have difficulty trusting your employer or the people you work with
+• find it hard to trust your employer or the people you work with

 • lose confidence in yourself and your work